wartman/capsule/readme.md

 [![Build Status](https://travis-ci.com/wartman/capsule.svg?branch=master)](https://travis-ci.com/wartman/capsule)

 Capsule is a minimal, easy to use dependency injection library.

 Features
 --------

 - Simple, opinionated API.
-Capsule makes it easier to manage dependencies without tying your code to it.
 - All the complicated stuff is handled by macros -- at runtime Capsule is just a few simple classes.
-- Using `capsule.Module`s and `capsule.Container.build` will check your dependencies at compile time -- no more runtime exceptions if you forget a class, and you'll be warned if any changes to your code requires a new dependency.
+- Using `capsule.Module`s and `capsule.Container.build` will check your dependencies at compile time -- no more runtime exceptions if you forget to add something, and you'll be warned if any changes to your code requires a new dependency.

 Getting Started
 ---------------